cloudfoundry/cf-deployment/README.md

 follow [these instructions](https://bosh.io/docs/bosh-lite.html).

 ##### bosh-lite
-If you're deploying bosh-lite to a VM on AWS or GCP, look at [this guide](bosh-lite.md).
+If you're deploying bosh-lite to a VM on AWS, GCP, or Azure, look at [this guide](bosh-lite.md).

 If you're deploying against a local bosh-lite,